 Love at Second Sight by F.T.
 Lukens

 Did someone say new Free Reads?
 Yes, that’s right, we did!
-And we are so excited for January’s Free Reads.
-This month’s theme for Free Reads is “Start a Series,” and all Free Reads this month are first installments in a series that you will love!
-Plus, check out all of January’s new releases with extended excerpts!
+And we are so excited for April’s Free Reads: historical fiction books that you will love!
+Plus, check out all of April’s new releases with extended excerpts and some extras for National Poetry Month!

 Free Reads are only available to Simon Teen members!
 Not a Simon Teen member yet?
 It’s free and easy to sign up!
 Click here to set up your account now.